SNC E-4C Survivable Airborne Operations Center: Technological enhancements and capabilities

 The SNC E-4C Survivable Airborne Operations Center (SAOC) is designed to incorporate advanced technologies that enhance its operational capabilities in various scenarios.
-One significant feature is its hardening against electromagnetic pulse (EMP) effects, which ensures that critical systems remain operational even after a nuclear event.
+A significant feature is its hardening against electromagnetic pulse (EMP) effects, which ensures that critical systems remain operational even after a nuclear event.
 This capability is crucial for maintaining command and control during national emergencies.

-Additionally, the SAOC will include secure communication systems and air refueling capabilities, allowing it to operate for extended periods without needing to land, thereby increasing its effectiveness as a mobile command center.
+The SAOC will include secure communication systems and air refueling capabilities, allowing it to operate for extended periods without needing to land, thereby increasing its effectiveness as a mobile command center.